calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 $ rails db:create
 ```

-Now we can really lean into the magic of rails by using its scaffold generator to build a CRUD app where the resource is a blog post.
-Following that we will send the command to add our blog posts table to our database.
+Now we can really lean into the magic of rails by using its scaffold generator to build a CRUD app.
+Our 'resource' will be a blog post.
+Following that we will run the migrate command to add our blog posts table to our database.

 ```sh
 $ rails generate scaffold Post name:string title:string content:text